Fliplet/fliplet-cli/docs/API/fliplet-core.md

 - `appName` - the current app name
 - `appPages` - array of pages for the current app
 - `appSettings` - object with public settings for the current app
+- `appSlug` - string with the public slug (URI) for the current app
 - `appUpdatedAt` - timestamp set to the last time a change has been made via Fliplet Studio to the current app
 - `appVersion` - number pointing to the app's version (when using Fliplet Viewer, its value will be `(DEV)`)
 - `appTemplate` - boolean indicating whether the app is a template